 Parts of the application

-Each program’s application at ISUAbroad asks for different information, but there are four basic categories:
+Each program’s application at ISUAbroad asks for different information, but there are five basic categories:

 These are legal documents that you will sign electronically.
 They cover the terms and conditions of your participation, and they will help you to understand more about the expectations of the university when you participate in a study abroad program.